What Types of Spinal Curves Do We Treat?

 We treat patients with mild, moderate, and severe scoliosis of varying curve patterns.
 Dr. Moramarco and the Scoliosis 3DC team have treated patients with scoliosis Cobb angle(s) starting at 10° and up to 120°.
 Our patients with kyphosis typically have thoracic Cobb angles ranging from 50°-85° (as measured on a lateral spinal x-ray).
-We pride ourselves on taking a proactive approach to treatment while others are ‘watching and waiting.’
-That said, it’s never too late to improve quality of life, help with pain management and halt further progression.
+We take a proactive approach to treatment while others are ‘watching and waiting.’
+That said, it’s never too late to improve quality of life, help with pain management, and halt the prospect of further progression.

 Who is a Candidate for Our Schroth Method Treatment?

-Adolescents, adults, and juveniles with idiopathic, congenital and/or neuromuscular scoliosis may all benefit from our Schroth method program.
-We also treat patients with kyphosis (with or without scoliosis), Scheuermann’s disease, and post-surgical scoliosis patients (1 year post-operation or with written consent from their surgeon).
-Scoliosis is not one-size fits all, so Dr. Moramarco will recommend the best program for you or your child.
+Adolescents, adults, and some juveniles with idiopathic, congenital and/or neuromuscular scoliosis may all benefit from our Schroth method program.
+We also treat patients with kyphosis (with or without scoliosis), Scheuermann’s disease, and post-surgical scoliosis patients (1-year post-operation or with written consent from their surgeon).
+Scoliosis is not one-size-fits-all, so Dr. Moramarco will recommend the best program for you, your child or loved one.

-Who is a Candidate for the Chêneau-Gensingen Brace?
+Who is a Candidate for our Chêneau Bracing System?

-Growing children and adolescents with scoliosis are the ideal candidates for the Chêneau-Gensingen brace.
-The Gensingen brace is asymmetric and Schroth method compatible.
-It is custom-designed based on curve pattern and can address severe curves that otherwise may be recommended for surgery at other facilities that specialize in scoliosis.
-Part-time bracing for adults may help with posture and pain (on a case-by-case basis).
-Learn why the Gensingen brace is the best brace for scoliosis.
+Most small children, adolescents and adults with scoliosis are candidates for the Chêneau-Gensingen brace.
+Our 3D asymmetric CAD/CAM designed braces are Schroth method compatible.
+Each scoliosis brace is custom-designed based on an individual’s curve pattern and it addresses severe curves that are otherwise recommended for surgery at other facilities that specialize in scoliosis.
+Part-time bracing for adults may help with stabilization, improved posture, and pain reduction (on a case-by-case basis).
+Learn why we think our bracing system is the best brace for scoliosis management,

-Growing children and adolescents with thoracic kyphosis (kyphosis, kyphoscoliosis, Scheuermann’s disease) are the best candidates for the Kyphologic® brace.
+Growing children, adolescents and adults with kyphosis, including thoracic kyphosis (kyphosis, kyphoscoliosis, Scheuermann’s disease) are candidates for the Kyphologic® brace.
 In the case of kyphoscoliosis, Dr. Marc will recommend the most appropriate brace style depending on the severity of the accompanying scoliosis.
 For adults with kyphosis, part-time bracing with the Kyphologic® brace may be appropriate to help with posture and back pain (on a case-by-case basis).

 The Physiologic® brace is designed to address chronic low back pain in adults with thoracolumbar or lumbar kyphosis.
 Thoracolumbar/lumbar kyphosis presents as a ‘flattening’ of the normal arch in the low back.

-Our intensive Schroth program consists of 17 hours of 1-on-1 treatment according to an individual’s Schroth classification and their unique spine.
-Dr. Moramarco may recommend a shorter program (typically 12 hours) when curves are less severe and usually for post-surgical patients, juvenile patients (under the age of 10), and patients with kyphosis without scoliosis.
+Our intensive Schroth program consists of 12 or 17 hours of 1-on-1 treatment according to an individual’s Schroth method curve classification of one’s unique spine.
+Dr. Moramarco usually recommends shorter programs (typically 12 hours or less) when curves are less severe.
+This is typical for post-surgical patients, patients with juvenile scoliosis (under the age of 10), and patients with kyphosis without scoliosis.
 To learn more, please call and us and once we learn more about the individual case we can make our recommendations for treatment.

-An intensive 17-hour program can be completed in just 4-5 days for long-distance patients (3-5 hours of daily scoliosis exercise instruction).
-For local patients, treatment can be spread out over two weeks to one month.
-However, we always recommend a condensed, intensive program for optimal learning and efficiency.
+An intensive 17-hour program can be completed in just 4-5 days for long-distance patients (3-4 hours of daily scoliosis exercise instruction).
+For Boston area scoliosis patients, treatment can be spread out a bit but we always recommend a condensed, intensive Schroth program for optimal learning and efficiency.
 Scoliosis and kyphosis patients come to see us from all over the United States, Canada and beyond.
 In fact, we’ve treated patients with scoliosis from all over the world.

-In addition to scoliosis exercise rehabilitation treatment we offer bracing options which can be used alone or in conjunction with a Schroth method program.
+In addition to scoliosis exercise rehabilitation treatment we offer bracing options to be used alone or in conjunction with our Schroth method program.
 When opting for bracing alone, the process takes 4 days, minimum with advance scheduling.
-When Schroth therapy and bracing are done concurrently, brace measurement and fittings can be completed in the same time frame as a Schroth program.
-While we do not require that patients take advantage of both treatment options, we find that those who combine bracing and our specialized approach to Schroth therapy ultimately do have the best end results.
+When Schroth therapy and bracing are done concurrently, brace measurement and fittings can be completed in the same time frame as the Schroth program.
+While we do not require that patients utilize both treatment options, we find that those who combine bracing and our specialized approach to Schroth therapy ultimately do have the best outcomes.

 Why is scoliosis bracing important?